cduplantis/users-example/README.md

 ## License

+Licensed under the MIT License.
+See LICENSE in the project root for license information.

-Copyright © Casey Duplantis All rights reserved.<br />
+Copyright © Casey Duplantis All rights reserved.